stevenchu/novela-hugo-stevenchu/content/_index.md

 ---
 hero:
-  heading: Steven Chu is a photographer and mobile filmmaker born in Los Angeles and
+  heading: Steven Chu is a photographer and mobile-filmmaker born in Los Angeles and
     working in New York.
   maxWidthPX: "652"
 seo: